 DON’T: Include over the top graphics or design elements.
 Keep it slick and clean.

-Remember that every time you recruit is an opportunity for candidates to have a positive interaction with your employer brand.
+Remember that every time you recruit is a new opportunity for candidates to have a positive interaction with your employer brand.
+Establishing, maintain and nurturing a strong employer brand is one of the most effective ways to finding the right candidates.

-DO: Mention employee benefits programs and other unique and exciting aspects to the business.
+DO: Mention employee benefits programs, as well as other unique and exciting aspects to the business.

 DON’T: Damage your brand by failing to communicate effectively with candidates e.g. failing to respond to applications in a timely fashion.